Vishnu19091/Phishing_Detection_Extension/README.md

 #### ⚠️ Issues

-- If DataBase issues arise at initial stage, create dir name **'Database'**.
-Then try again running the server.
+- If Database issues arise at the initial stage, create a directory named **'Database'**.
+Then try to run the server.

-> For Oauth issues.
-Add the Oauth credentials **(Client ID & Secret) which is created by you from [Google Cloud Account](https://console.cloud.google.com/)🙂.** Then store the creadentials in '.env' file.
-To those who don't know how to setup Oauth Credentials [click here](https://youtu.be/TjMhPr59qn4?si=fF22b_77npApIcur).
+> For OAuth issues.
+Add the Oauth credentials **(Client ID & Secret) which is created by you from [Google Cloud Account](https://console.cloud.google.com/)🙂.** Then store the credentials in the '.env' file.
+To those who don't know how to set up Oauth Credentials [click here](https://youtu.be/TjMhPr59qn4?si=fF22b_77npApIcur).
 > <br/>

 # Conclusion